AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 The `ob_refcnt` number essentially determines, as per the [documentation](https://docs.python.org/3.10/c-api/typeobj.html#c.PyObject.ob_refcnt), the number of references a `PyObject` has to it for garbage-collection purposes.

 The other type, `ob_type`, is more important here.
 It points to a [PyTypeObject](https://github.com/python/cpython/blob/b4e48a444ea02921ce4b701fe165e6cfd4cf5845/Doc/includes/typestruct.h#L1), which if you are familiar with LibC filestream vtables, basically work the same way.

-They are the foundation behind the *Object Oriented* design of Python, in a sense.
+`PyTypeObjects` essentially describe the fundemental properties of a `PyObject` as a class.
+This includes stuff not specific to the instance *itself*, but rather what it belongs to.
+For example, a dictionary object's `PyTypeObject` describes the class name ("dict"), what methods we can call on it, exetra.
+They are the foundation behind the *Object Oriented* design of Python, in a sense, allowing vastly different types to all be treated in a standard format and also with different object types having a more modular property.

 For instance, say you executed this: